SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 If you answer *yes* to both questions, the federated identity is used.
 Otherwise, SuperID falls back to password-based sign-in.

 > [!NOTE]
-> Some user can have federated sign-in, and some password - depending on the domain-part of their SuperOffice username: name@**domain-name**
+> Some users can have federated sign-in, and some password, depending on the domain-part of their SuperOffice username: name@**domain-name**

 ## Why should I use federated IDs?